MARC: Multi-Label Adaptive Retrieval Contrastive Loss for Remote Sensing Images: MARC

 Case 2 (Rare vs. frequent classes): Pairs involving common labels (e.g., \emph{pavement}) dominate training, while rare but critical labels (e.g., \emph{airplane}) contribute little, biasing embeddings in favor of frequent classes.

-The introduction of MACL is motivated by the fact that uniform pair treatment fails to capture semantic imbalance, rarity, and heterogeneous label interactions.
-MACL is formulated as a generalization that replaces uniform pair treatment with adaptive, relationship-aware optimization.
+The introduction of MARC is motivated by the fact that uniform pair treatment fails to capture semantic imbalance, rarity, and heterogeneous label interactions.
+MARC is formulated as a generalization that replaces uniform pair treatment with adaptive, relationship-aware optimization.
 Positive pairs within each label-specific set vary in importance and semantic strength, and their contributions are determined by label rarity, semantic overlap, and co-occurrence patterns, thereby aligning optimization with the intrinsic structure of multi-label data.

-\paragraph{MACL Architecture and Workflow.} As illustrated in Fig.~\ref{fig:macl_architecture}, MACL follows an embedding-based contrastive learning paradigm.
+\paragraph{MARC Architecture and Workflow.} As illustrated in Fig.~\ref{fig:MARC_architecture}, MARC follows an embedding-based contrastive learning paradigm.
 During training, images within a mini-batch are processed by a shared backbone encoder followed by a projection head, producing normalized feature embeddings in a shared representation space.
 For each anchor image, all remaining samples in the batch act as comparisons, forming label-dependent positive and negative sets according to their multi-label annotations.
-The proposed MACL loss is then applied to these embeddings, adaptively modulating pairwise interactions through PLR and DTS.
+The proposed MARC loss is then applied to these embeddings, adaptively modulating pairwise interactions through PLR and DTS.

 At inference time, the trained encoder is used to embed both query and database images into the same feature space.
 Image retrieval is performed by ranking database embeddings based on similarity to the query embedding, without requiring label information.
 This unified architecture ensures that the adaptive contrastive optimization learned during training directly translates to improved retrieval performance under multi-label supervision.